gangueboris/AnimeQuiz/README.md

 - Forms for input validation and user interactions.
 - Dependency injection and services for handling API requests.
 - Observables and async operations for managing data flow.

+## TODO
+- Informed the user that the data is loading from the API in Quiz component & editquestions